Services Online

 • Prepares detailed scope of work requirements for work requiring utilization of outside contractors.

-• Provides review and input of term contracts for UP systems, electrical maintenance, repair, testing and diagnostic services.
+• Provides review and input of term contracts for UP systems, electrical maintenance, repair, testing and diagnostic services as well as electrical related projects, schematics, plans and drawings.

 • Performs other related duties as assigned.